Nexxus/NSK/README.md

 ### 8. Build JavaScript modules

 Almost there!
-Since August 2021, Nexxus is using a minor bit of Vue to improve user experience.
+Since August 2021, Nexxus is using a bit of Vue to improve user experience.
 Therefor you need to build some JavaScript modules of the application.
 Nexxus uses [Webpack Encore](https://symfony.com/doc/3.3/frontend.html) for this, a tool made by Symfony makers.
 Start with installing [Node.js](https://nodejs.org/en/download/) and the dependencies:
 ```
 npm install
 ```